SaiPanneerselvam/APX-1.7/README.md

 # APX-1.7
-APX is the LTS version of API, supporting XML and DAML API files.
+APX is the LTS version of API, supporting XML and DAML API files (includes JSON).